 Participating fee deposits represent non-recurring amounts required to be paid by each Participating Country to enter a CCRIF SPC program.
 The deposits are equivalent to a proportion of the annual premiums written in respect of each Participating Country.
 It is Management's intent that participation fee deposits are available to fund losses in the event that funds from retained earnings and reinsurers are insufficient.
 If deposits are used to fund losses, it is also Management's intent that any subsequent earnings will be used to reinstate the deposits to their original carrying value; however, for the period from inception to May 31, 2021, no deposit has been used to pay losses.
-Certain of the participation fees are refundable, without interest, in the event that the CCRIF SPC does not renew the coverage to participating countries.
+Certain of the participating countries.
 Participation fees are generally not refundable if a Participating Country leaves the program for more than one year in any five-year period and would be recognized as income at that point.
 Participating Countries, who leave the program resulting in participation fees being voided, may, at the discretion of the Directors, be required to repay participation fees if they want to rejoin the program subsequently.
 Further, participation fees deposits are partially refundable when a Participating Country's premium is reduced due to a reduction in coverage purchased, to the extent of the revised annual premiums.
 At May 31, 2021, there are no refundable participation fee deposits held on behalf of a Participating Country.